 Supported VM Platforms

 The 3CX Phone System is well suited to be run as a Virtual Machine on tested and supported hypervisor platforms:

 - VMware ESX 5.X and above.

 - Microsoft HyperV 2008 R2 and above - see our Hyper-V Page for required settings.

 Supported Mini PC’s

-3CX has tested this on the following MiniPC models:
+The 3CX Phone System has been tested on the following MiniPC models:

 Network, Firewall & Other Requirements